supertokens/supertokens-docker-postgresql/README.md

 ## Database setup
 - Before you start this container, make sure to [initialize your database](https://supertokens.io/docs/community/getting-started/database-setup/postgresql).
-- You need to ensure that the Postgresql database has started before this container is started.
+- You do not need to ensure that the Postgresql database has started before this container is started.
 During bootup, SuperTokens will wait for ~1 hour for a Postgresql instance to be available.

 ## CLI reference